dpsutton/resize-window/readme.md

 But, just run `M-x resize-window`.
 There are only a few commands to learn, and they mimic the normal motions in emacs.

-- `n`: Makes the window vertically bigger, think scrolling down.
-Use `N` to enlarge 5 lines at once.
+- `n`: Resize the window vertically like scrolling down.
+Use `N` for 5 lines at once.
-- `p`: Makes the window vertically smaller, again, like scrolling.
-Use `P` to shrink 5 lines at once.
+- `p`: Resize the window vertically like scrolling up.
+Use `P` for 5 lines at once.
-- `f`: Makes the window horizontally bigger, like scrolling forward;
-`F` for five lines at once.
+- `f`: Resize the window horizontally like scrolling forward.
+Use `F` for 5 lines at once.
-- `b`: window horizontally smaller, `B` for five lines at once.
+- `b`: Resize the window horizontally like scrolling backward.
+Use `B` for 5 lines at once.
 - `r`: reset window layout to standard
 - `w`: cycle through windows so that you can adjust other window panes. `W` cycles in the opposite direction.